Meet the Staff

 * if needed

 Gifted and Talented Education (GATE) is offered in the regular classroom and in after-school classes to students in grades fourth through eighth.
 In the classrooms, teachers differentiate the curriculum to challenge GATE students.
-In after-school classes which are offered at the four elementary schools or during the GATE elective class at Liberty Middle School, GATE students work in cluster groups to complete a variety of projects including advanced technology, science exploration, geography, and visual performing arts.
+In after-school classes which are offered at the five elementary schools or during the GATE elective class at Liberty Middle School, GATE students work in cluster groups to complete a variety of projects including advanced technology, science exploration, geography, and visual performing arts.
 Projects are assigned based on student interest.
 Being a GATE student at Lemoore Union Elementary School District does not mean more work; however, it does require the student to work at a greater degree of sophistication and depth.

 Parents and/or Teachers may refer students by completing the Teacher or Parent referral form located to the left of this document on the tab marked GATE Program.
 The assessment process for fourth through sixth grades is during the fall of each school year.
 Third grade students are assessed at the end of each school year.